DanielMartinus/Konfetti/README.md

 In line with the previous contribute section there are some already known issues that could be resolved and are open for discussion.

 - Determining the size of the particles in the current implementation is not ideal.
 More here: [#7 Confetti size system](https://github.com/DanielMartinus/Konfetti/issues/7)
-- A performance improvent to the library could for one be to implement a shared object poul amongst all particle systems instead of having them to handle confetti instances themselves.
+- A performance improvement to the library could for one be to implement a shared object poul amongst all particle systems instead of having them to handle confetti instances themselves.

 ## License